minvws/https-github.com-minvws-nl-covid19-dbco-app-backend/README.md

-# COVID-19 <Project Name> - <platform>
+# COVID-19 BCO - backend

 ## Introduction
-This repository contains the <platform> implementation of the Dutch COVID-19 <project or app name>.
+This repository contains the backend implementation of the Dutch COVID-19 BCO.

-* The <platform> app is located in the repository you are currently viewing.
+* The backend is located in the repository you are currently viewing.
+* The iOS app can be found here: ...
-* The <related> can be found here: <related repo>
+* The Android app can be found here: ...

+## Overview

+* console: implements a docker image that can be used to manually or periodically (e.g. cron) run commands
+* api: implements the API

-## Local development setup
+## Development

-Instructions for local development
+To run a local development environment:

+- Create an `.env` file (you can create a copy of `.env.example` to get started).
+- Run `bin/setup-dev`

+## Testing

+You can run the unit tests using `bin/phpunit`.

 ## Development & Contribution process